 Visit a Castle on Your Language Holiday in Scotland

-Each of these three is a superb visit, offering different styles of touristic experiences and we’ll take our English-learning guests to at least one of these castles during every immersion English holiday.
+Each of these 3 historic places offers a superb visit, with different styles of visitor experiences, and we’ll take our English-learning guests to at least one of these castles during every immersion English holiday.

 huntingtower castle perth visit scotland on an immersion English holiday

-I’m sure you know that Scotland is littered with the things.
+Castles – I’m sure you know that Scotland is littered with the things: around 40 in Perthshire alone.

-Some are private properties owned by international millionaires, but hundreds are owned and managed by Historic Scotland (or in a few cases, the National Trust).
+Some castles are private properties owned by jet-setting millionaires, but 110-130 are publicly available to visit, with most owned and managed by Historic Scotland or the National Trust.

-It’s not really true, but a general rule is, if it has curtains, it’s a National Trust property, whereas rugged walls equal Historic Scotland.
+A general rule is that if it has curtains, it’s a National Trust property, whereas draughty open walls equal Historic Scotland.

 The work of these organisations means that over the last decades, this important part of the culture of our lands has been preserved and made accessible to visitors.

-Scottish castles are one of many types of buildings that attract heritage tourists and support tourism all across Scotland – and for good reason.
+Scottish castles are among many types of buildings that attract heritage tourists and support tourism all across Scotland – and for good reason, they are fabulous places to visit.

-But so are many other cultural monuments, the question is, in terms of language pedagogy, why put castles on an English language school activity list?
+But, in terms of language acquisition, why do we place castles so highly on our English language school activity list?

 Golf English language holiday activity golf icon